siulong/peony/README.md

 - [zh_CN](GUIDE_ZH_CN.md)

 # Description
-Peony is intent to be the default FileManager application in UKUI3.0.

-It uses the same underlying layer as Peony(glib/gvfs/gio), but uses Qt to refactor or improve anything else.
+Peony uses the same underlying layer(glib/gvfs/gio) as old peony project(forked from caja), but uses Qt to refactor or improve anything else.
 Peony can be roughly divided into the following parts:

 > 1. peony-qt-core: the abstraction of glib/gvfs/gio object or method from glib/c to qt/c++.